 Who is Eligible

-Eligibility appears to be open to holders of the following cards (we've not seen any exclusions):
+Eligibility appears to be open to holders of all Delta co-brand cards (we've not seen any exclusions):

 Also, applicants must meet the following requirements: